humsii/cropperjs/README.md

 ***Karma Configuration Explanation***
 * <i>Frameworks</i> <br>
-We use Mocha as the testing framework.
-Mocha is a flexible framework for writing and running tests.
+We use Mocha as the testing framework for writing and running tests.

 * <i>Files in testing environment</i>:
     - '__node_modules/chai/chai.js__': Chai is the assertion library.
-    - '__src/js__': The JavaScript source file of the project.
+    - '__src/js__': The JavaScript source folder of the project.
-    - '__test/specs/**/*.spec.js__': The file with the tests.
+    - '__test/specs/**/*.spec.js__': The files with the tests.

 * <i>Preprocessors</i> <br>
 We preprocess '__src/js__' for coverage.
-This means that before running the tests, Karma will check this file to measure how much of the code is covered by the tests.
+This means that before running the tests, Karma will check this folder its files recursively to measure how much of the code is covered by the tests.

 * <i>Reporters</i> <br>
     - '__progress__': Reports the progress of the tests in the console.